jarviscanada/jarvis_data_eng_derek/core_java/grep/README.md

 ## Improvements
 + Grep App can add new feature such as counting the frequency of the regex in given directory.
 + Grep App can add line numbers to each line to make it more user-friendly.
-+ Grep App  can add function of inputting wildcard of the text to be searched for.
++ Grep App  can add function of inputting wildcard of the text to be searched for instead of exact text.